shiehinms/vminspector/README.md

 Usage
 =====
-Now, you can run the script by:
+Now, you can run the script by following command:

     python inspector.py